KhayaDing/khaya-dingindlela-portfolio/README.md

 # Khaya Dingindlela - Portfolio Website

-A modern, responsive portfolio website built with React and Tailwind CSS showcasing Khaya Dingindlela's professional experience, skills, and projects in the ICT field.
+A modern, responsive portfolio website built with React and Tailwind CSS showcasing my professional experience, skills, and projects in the ICT field.

 ## 🚀 Features